St Mary Magdalene Church, Holloway Road

 St Mary Magdalene Church is one of Hope Church Islington's places of worship, an Anglican church on Holloway Road in north London dedicated to Jesus' companion Mary Magdalene.
 It is located in St Mary Magdalene Gardens opposite Islington Central Library.
 St Mary Magdalene is part of the Parish of Hope Church Islington (previously the Parish of St Mary Magdalene and St David).
-In 2013 its sister church St David's on Westbourne road was reopened so St Mary Magdalene now functions as one of two worship sites of the Parish, with a single leadership and a staff team.
-The early 19th century building accommodates the activities of the church congregation, including church services, a winter night shelter, 'Mini Mags' – a toddlers group, and provides spaces to other users.
+In 2013 its sister church St David's on Westbourne road was reopened.
 Baptisms and confirmations, marriages and funerals are regularly held here.
 The building and its iron railings are both Grade II* listed structures, having first been listed in 1954.

 Congregation

 The church has traditionally belonged in the evangelical stream of the Church of England.
-More recently it has become more closely associated with a charismatic evangelical approach to worship, informal other than at the 9 am service which is robed.
-There are good ties with other churches in the Deanery, especially St Mark's Tollington and Christ Church Highbury.
-There is also a strong relationship with Holy Trinity Brompton and related churches.
-St Mary Magdalene is a certified Fairtrade church.
-Since November 2013 the congregation of Hope Church Islington has expanded into three sites - St Mary Magdalene on Holloway Road and St David's on Westbourne Road (meeting for 4 services every Sunday) and the Nags Head Church Community (meeting at Costa Coffee at the Nags Head on Wednesday evenings at 7).
-There is also a Tuesday morning service at 09:45 in termite for toddlers with their parents and carers, at St Mary Magdalene.
+More recently it has become more closely associated with a charismatic, informal approach to worship.
+Since 2025 Hope Church has been working in partnership with St Mary Islington.